mlibrary/about-amherst/src/content/home.md

   description: >-
     Learn how ACP is generating awareness about open access publishing at Amherst and beyond.
-  heading: Working towards an inclusive scholarly publishing community
+  heading: An inclusive scholarly publishing community
-  communityImage: /assets/screen-shot-2020-10-12-at-4.14.15-pm.png
+  communityImage: assets/screen-shot-2020-10-12-at-4.14.15-pm.png
 ---